probmods/chapters/generative-models.md

 Here we have used the `repeat` procedure which takes a number of repetitions, $K$, and a random distribution (in this case `flip`) and returns a list of $K$ samples from that distribution.
 We have used the `hist` procedure to display the results of taking 1000 samples from `flip`.
 As you can see, the result is an approximately uniform distribution over `true` and `false`.

 An important idea here is that `flip` can be thought of in two different ways.
 From one perspective, `flip` is a procedure which returns a sample from a fair coin.
 That is, it's a *sampler* or *simulator*.
 From another perspective, `flip` is *itself* a characterization of the distribution over `true` and `false`.
 When we think about probabilistic programs we will often move back and forth between these two views, emphasizing either the sampling perspective or the distributional perspective.
-(With suitable restrictions this duality is complete: any Church program implicitly represents a distribution and any distribution can be represented  by a Church program [see e.g. @Ackerman2011 for more details on this duality].)
+(With suitable restrictions this duality is complete: any Church program implicitly represents a distribution and any distribution can be represented  by a Church program; see e.g. @Ackerman2011 for more details on this duality.)
 We return to this relationship between probability and simulation below.

 The `flip` function is the simplest XRP in Church, but you will find other XRPs corresponding to familiar probability distributions, such as `gaussian`, `gamma`, `dirichlet`, and so on.
 <!-- TODO: Many but not all of the XRPs and other basic functions implemented in Church can be found on the church reference appendix. -->